pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 ## DevOps registration

 When you register for our DevOps program, you are issued credentials that will automate the process of retrieving a DevOps evalution license.
 If you already have a product license or licenses for the Ping Identity products you'll be using, you can use your existing license instead of the DevOps evaluation license.
-In this case, see **Using your existing product license**.

   > Evaluation licenses are short-lived and *not* intended for use in production deployments.